sebastien-tchitchek/ContinuousEditDistance/README.md

 ./separate_vestec_data.sh
 ````

 This script sequentially runs the ParaView/TTK Python traces (`002.py`, `004.py`, `1952.py`, `1954.py`) and splits the VESTEC space-weather dataset into the four time-varying persistence diagrams (TVPDs) used and described in the manuscript.
+Also, persistence diagrams in the old TTK 0.9.9 format are adapted to the newer TTK 1.2 format.
 The resulting Cinema databases are written into the `data/` directory.